 Leaving Kandy early, we have a spectacular drive through the countryside on the way to Kitulgala.
 Here we have the opportunity of going on a walk through the jungle or local villages followed by an optional white water rafting excursion.
 The rafting costs extra (see the Optional Excursions section), lasts a maximum of 1.5 hours and there is a choice of gentle or wild water (grade 3 rapids) depending on your preference.
 Those of us who do not wish to go rafting will be able to freshen up and relax by the water until the rafters return in time for lunch.
 Afterwards we will drive to our hotel in Nuwara Eliya.

 (Please note that from the full moon day of December to the full moon day of May it is possible to climb Adams Peak.
 This is optional and you need to be very fit to attempt this.
-You would leave Nuwara Eliya at 11pm on day 8 and drive to the base of the peak.
-The drive takes approximately 3 hours.
-From here it is a strenuous 4 hour climb to the top in time for sunrise.
+You would leave Nuwara Eliya around midnight on day 8 and drive to the base of the peak.
+The drive takes approximately 2 hours.
+From here, it is a strenuous 4 hour climb to the top in time for sunrise.
 We then return to Nuwara Eliya to join the group for lunch on day 9).

 St Andrew's Hotel or alternative accommodation in the area